 Mr. DAY.
 When the sack was released on November 22 to the FBI about 11:45 p.m., I put further information to the FBI reading as follows: "FBI: Has been dusted with metallic magnetic powder on outside only.
 Inside has not been processed.
 Lieut J. C. Day."

-Well, why is there no mention of the other men's initials on this sack?
+Well, once again, why is there no mention of the other men's initials on this sack?

 Now consider the next bit of Day's testimony...